687 'Android TV' stories

 On the consumer level, this platform can often be found in set-top boxes and built into full-size TVs.
 Some of names that use Android TV natively in their panels include:

 Beyond full-size TVs, though, there are plenty of set-top boxes and dongles that also use the platform.
 Google, for instance, sells the Chromecast with Google TV for $50.
 There’s also the flagship Nvidia Shield TV that features 4K AI upscaling and powerful specs starting at $149.
 The Xiaomi Mi Box S, Mi TV Stick, and many others also use the platform.
+The most affordable Android TV device to date comes from Walmart, with the retailer now selling a $25 streaming stick and a $30 streaming box.

 Recommended Android TV devices: